AC/DC: 1999–2014: Popularity confirmed and Black Ice

 Angus performing in Munich in 2001.

 AC/DC recorded their fourteenth studio album, Stiff Upper Lip, in 1999, which was produced by George at The Warehouse Studio in Vancouver.
 Released in February 2000, it was better received by critics than Ballbreaker but was considered lacking in new ideas.
 The title track was issued as a single in January 2000, which remained at number one on the US Mainstream Rock charts for four weeks.
 The other singles, "Satellite Blues" and "Safe in New York City", reached number one and number seven, respectively, on the same chart.
+Its supporting tour began on 1 August 2000 and ended on 8 July 2001.
+The show at the Olympiastadion in Munich, Germany, on 14 June was filmed for Stiff Upper Lip Live, released on 4 December 2001.

 The band signed a long-term, multi-album deal with Sony Music in December 2002, which issued their remasters series.
 In 2003, the entire back catalogue – except Ballbreaker and Stiff Upper Lip – was remastered and reissued.
 Ballbreaker and Stiff Upper Lip were reissued in the UK in 2004.
 Later in 2003, AC/DC were inducted into the Rock and Roll Hall of Fame.
 The band's 2003 lineup (Johnson, Williams, Rudd, Angus Young, and Malcolm Young), in addition to Scott, were the inductees.
-Notably, former bassist Mark Evans (who appeared on four albums in the 1970s) was initially announced as an inductee, but six weeks after the announcement, his inclusion was quietly omitted.
+Notably, former bass guitarist Mark Evans (who appeared on four albums in the 1970s) was initially announced as an inductee, but six weeks after the announcement, his inclusion was quietly omitted.

 The group performed at Molson Canadian Rocks for Toronto, supporting the Rolling Stones, with Rush and other artists, on 30 July 2003.
 The benefit concert assisted the city's tourism industry, which was negatively impacted by the 2003 severe acute respiratory syndrome (SARS) outbreak.
 The audience of 450,000 set a record for the largest paid music event in Canadian history.
 The band came second in a list of Australia's highest-earning entertainers for 2005, and sixth in the following year.
 Verizon made all the albums, including the Live at Donington video, available for digital download in 2007.
 AC/DC released video compilations Family Jewels on 28 March 2005, and Plug Me In on 16 October 2007.
 No Bull: The Directors Cut, a newly edited, comprehensive Blu-ray and DVD of the band's July 1996 Plaza De Toros de las Ventas concert in Madrid, Spain, was released on 9 September 2008.